-The term – itis means inflammation, so tendinitis refers to inflammation of a tendon.
+The term – itis means inflammation, so tendonitis (also called tendinitis or tendinopathy) refers to inflammation of a tendon.
 Supraspinatus tendonitis is therefore inflammation of the tendon of the supraspinatus muscle, which is located at the top of the shoulder and is often a reason for consultation in the clinic.

 Due to the anatomy and biomechanics of the shoulder, the injury of this tendon is very frequent, since, in its course, it crosses a narrow channel between the acromion and the head of the humerus.
 This narrowing added to an overuse or repeated movements of the arm above the shoulder, cause the tendon to suffer a lot of friction and can become inflamed.